The Ink Business Cash Credit Card vs. The Ink Business Preferred Credit Card

-Being an entrepreneur or owning a small business can be stressful enough, without adding financial worries to the equation.
+Being an entrepreneur or owning a small business can be stressful enough without adding financial worries to the equation.
 Access to a good business credit card can help support business goals, alleviate cash crunches and earn rewards on essential business spending.
 If your card can help secure protections for things like travel, cellphones and other purchases — even better.

 In general, Chase has a great selection of business cards, all of which come with benefits for small business owners.
-Below, we’ll compare two of its popular business cards: the Ink Business Cash® Credit Card and the Ink Business Preferred® Credit Card.
+Below, we compare two of its popular business cards: the Ink Business Cash® Credit Card and the Ink Business Preferred® Credit Card.

 Essentially, the Ink Business Cash Credit Card works for businesses with moderate annual spending, and it provides the opportunity to earn rewards without paying an annual fee.
 The Ink Business Preferred Credit Card works better for businesses that spend more on travel and in select business categories.

-Main Details
+Main details

-Cards | Ink Business Cash Credit Card | Ink Business Preferred Credit Card |
+Cards Ink Business Cash Credit Card Ink Business Preferred Credit Card

-Welcome bonus | $750 bonus cash back when you spend $6,000 in the first 3 months | 100,000 bonus points after spending $15,000 in the first 3 months |
+Welcome bonus • Earn $750 bonus cash back after you spend $6,000 on purchases in the first 3 months from account opening 100,000 bonus points after spending $8,000 in the first 3 months

-Rewards rate |
+Rewards rate

-Intro APR | 0% intro APR for 12 months, then a variable APR of 17.99% to 23.99% | N/A |
+Intro APR 0% intro APR on new purchases for 12 months, then a variable APR of 18.49% to 24.49% N/A

-Annual fee | $0 | $95 |
+Annual fee $0 $95

 Ink Business Cash vs. Ink Business Preferred highlights